 Set Clear Expectations

-If team members are unsure of the goals and what is expected of them, they can become clueless and lose direction.
+If team members are unsure of the goals and expectations, they can become clueless and lose direction.
 This will make the project time-consuming and reduce productivity.

 To avoid this, set the objectives early.
-Set and delegate individual and tasks collectively which they will be responsible for.
-When employees will know what their goal is, they will use their skills to work more efficiently.
+Set and delegate individual and tasks collectively, which they will be responsible for.
+When employees know what their goal is, they will use their skills to work more efficiently.